 - Spending time with family and friends can provide good laughter, bring comfort, and help lift your spirits.
 Cherish each moment you have with these individuals.

-- Strengthening and reconnecting with your spirituality (if you are a spiritual person) may help you during difficult life moments.
+- Reconnecting with your spirituality (if you are a spiritual person) may help you during difficult life moments.

 - Volunteering to those in need helps to change your perspective and learn to appreciate the “little” things in life.